chetnya/github-demo/README.md

 # starter web project

 This is a simple website project for showing how to use git and github together.
-Adding a line to rebasing example.
+Adding a line to rebasing example. more changes from myfeature branch too.

 ## Introduction
 This is example  is to show different parts of the git repository